Weighing stars from birth to death: mass determination methods across the HRD: Asteroseismic masses

-The global properties of the oscillation spectrum of solar-like pulsators are characterized by two quantities, the average large frequency separation $\dnu$ and the frequency of maximum power $\numax$.
-The radial modes have $\ell=0$ and correspond to pure acoustic waves.
-For these modes, the difference $\dnu_n = \nu_{n,0} - \nu_{n-1,0}$ is to first order constant, provided $n$ is sufficiently large, and defines the large frequency separation $\dnu$.
-Moreover, in this limit $\dnu$ is proportional to the inverse of the travel time it takes sound to cross the star \citep{duvall:1982,aerts:2010}.
+and $\varepsilon$ slowly varies with the evolution of the star.
 This dynamical timescale, in turn, scales as the square root of the mean stellar density $\rho$, i.e. $\dnu \propto \sqrt{\rho} \propto \sqrt{M/R^3}$ \citep{kjeldsen:1995,belkacem:2013}.
 Observationally, $\dnu$ can be searched for as a periodic feature appearing in the power spectrum, and this makes it possible to measure it even if individual frequencies cannot be determined reliably.
 The second distinctive feature of solar-like oscillators relates to the amplitude of the modes, or distribution of power, as a function of frequency, which results from the balance between excitation and damping.
 For solar-like oscillators it has a well-defined maximum at the so-called frequency of maximum power, $\numax$, that scales with the surface gravity and $\teff$ of the star as $\numax \propto g/\sqrt{\teff} = GM/(R^2\sqrt{\teff})$ \citep{jcd:1983,kjeldsen:1995,belkacem:2011}.

 The relations between $\dnu$ and $\numax$ and global stellar properties can be converted into the so-called scaling relations by using the Sun as an anchor point:

 where $\dnuscl$ denotes that the large frequency separation is computed directly from the mean stellar density.
 Other anchor points that define reference $\dnu$ and $\numax$ values are also possible.
 The stellar mass can be readily determined from global asteroseismic properties using the scaling relations, provided a $\teff$ measurement is also available: